Selling a Business in London

 Business Asset Disposal Relief

-Formerly Entrepreneurs' Relief, BADR provides a reduced 14% CGT rate on qualifying gains up to a £1M lifetime limit.
-For business owners with gains above this threshold — which is most mid-market transactions — standard CGT rates apply.
-Structuring the transaction correctly ahead of a sale can materially affect your net proceeds.
-This is worth discussing with a specialist tax adviser before you start a process.
+Formerly Entrepreneurs' Relief, BADR provides an 18% CGT rate on qualifying gains for disposals from 6 April 2026, subject to a £1M lifetime limit.
+The rate was 14% for qualifying disposals from 6 April 2025 to 5 April 2026.
+For business owners with gains above the lifetime limit — which is most mid-market transactions — standard CGT rates apply to the excess.
+Structuring the transaction correctly ahead of a sale can materially affect net proceeds, so this should be discussed with a specialist tax adviser before a process starts.

 FCA Considerations